OSInside/kiwi/doc/source/building/build_oem_disk.rst

    This page explains how to build an OEM disk image.
 It contains:

-   * how to build an oem image
+   * how to build an OEM image
-   * how to deploy an oem image
+   * how to deploy an OEM image
    * how to run the deployed system

 An OEM disk represents the system disk with the capability to auto